 A recent high profile Libel case that our Libel Lawyers won was for Peter Cruddas, the former Treasurer of the Conservative Party.
 In his libel claim vs. The Sunday Times, Slater and Gordon Lawyers won the case and achieved £180,000 in damages, including £15,000 for aggravated damages; plus his legal costs.
 Read the full story about this Libel case here.

-There are two types of defamation: libel and slander.
+There are two types of Defamation Claims: Libel & Slander.

-The term 'libel' covers 'permanent' publications such as written allegations, or allegations broadcast on the television or radio, or posted on a website.
+The term Libel covers 'permanent' publications such as written allegations, allegations broadcast on TV or Radio, or allegations posted online.

-In both cases you only have one year from the date of the publication to bring a claim, unless the Court accepts there were exceptional reasons for not doing so.
+In Defamation, Libel and Slander claims for damages you only have one year from the date of the publication to bring a claim for damages, unless a Court accepts there were exceptional reasons for not claiming damages.

 A defamatory statement is one which:

-The correct meaning to be attributed to a defamatory statement is often an important issue in a claim.
-The words complained of must be put in full context of the publication and the issues of any 'hidden' meanings, apparent only to those with certain knowledge, must also be considered.
+The correct meaning to be attributed to a defamatory statement is often an important issue in a damages claim.
+The words complained of must be put in full context of the publication, and the issues of any 'hidden' meanings, apparent only to those with certain knowledge, must also be considered.